MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Commit changes to git

-Once you're connected to a git folder, you can edit your workspace as usual.
+Once you successfully connect to a git folder, edit your workspace as usual.
 When you're ready to commit your changes to the git branch, follow these steps:

 1. Go to the workspace.
-1. Select the **Source control** icon.
-The number of uncommitted changes is indicated on the icon.
+1. Select the **Source control** button.
+This button also indicates the number of uncommitted changes.
     :::image type="content" source="./media/git-get-started/source-control-number.png" alt-text="Screenshot of source control icon with the number 2 indicating that there are two changes to commit.":::
 1. Select the **Changes** tab of the **Source control** pane.
-   You'll see a list of all the changes you made, with an icon indicating if the changed item is *new* :::image type="icon" source="./media/git-get-started/new-commit-icon.png":::, *modified* :::image type="icon" source="./media/git-get-started/modified-commit-icon.png":::, or *deleted* :::image type="icon" source="./media/git-get-started/deleted-commit-icon.png":::.
+   You'll see a list of all the items you changed, with an icon indicating if the changed item is *new* :::image type="icon" source="./media/git-get-started/new-commit-icon.png":::, *modified* :::image type="icon" source="./media/git-get-started/modified-commit-icon.png":::, or *deleted* :::image type="icon" source="./media/git-get-started/deleted-commit-icon.png":::.
 1. Select the changes you want to commit.
 1. Add a comment in the box.
-If you don't add a comment, a default message will be added automatically.
+If you don't add a comment, a default message is added automatically.
 1. Select **Commit**.

    :::image type="content" source="./media/git-get-started/save-changes.png" alt-text="Screenshot of source control window with two changes selected to commit.":::